delftswa/delftswa.github.io/chapter/D5-draft.md

 ####Evolution perspective on the Context view
 In D1 we've talked about the context view.
-In this view we took a very neutral perspective, describing the context of Play in a diagram, and explaining the different enitities (people, organisations, competitors etc.).
+In this view we took a very neutral perspective, describing the context of Play in a diagram, and explaining the different entities (people, organisations, competitors etc.).
 In this new perspective, that we have dubbed the 'evolution perspective', we will make an attempt to describe the same entities as before, but in the light of the evolution of Play: Where will it go?

 #####Typesafe